 1. Introduction.
 The recent surge in the frequency and intensity of natural disasters in Pakistan has highlighted the need for a robust disaster risk management system at all levels.
 As per the Global Climate Risk Index, Pakistan's pursuit of a thriving, environmentally sustainable future is intricately linked to the challenges posed by arctic warming and the nation's own climate realities.
-Despite its considerable landscape bears а significant imprint from consequences the of Arctic warming.
+Despite its considerable distance from the Arctic Region,

+Pakistan's environmental landscape bears a significant imprint from the consequences of Arctic warming.
 With a score of 87.83 out of 100 on the Climate Risk Index, the nation finds itself precariously positioned in the face of enduring climate threats.
 Consequently, Pakistan faces the monumental task of navigating through these environmental perils while pursuing its Sustainable Development Goals (SDGs).
 Shedding light on this ongoing struggle, recent data from the 2023 Sustainable Development Report rates Pakistan with a score of 57.02, ranking it 137th out of 166 countries assessed on the Global SDG Index.